abelperezok/aws-serverless-netcore/netcore3.1/part-11/README.md

     "ConsumedCapacity": null
 }
 ```
-On note about the ```put-item``` command, it can act as both INSERT or UPDATE, DynamoDB checks the primary key, if there is a record with the same key, it will replace the non-key attributes with the supplied attributes and values.
+**One note** about the ```put-item``` command, it can act as both INSERT or UPDATE, DynamoDB checks the primary key, if there is a record with the same key, it will replace the non-key attributes with the supplied attributes and values.

 if we want to only update some attributes while keeping the rest untouched, then ```update-item``` command should be used instead.